Served: Almost 24 years

 During 1930, Inspector Karrick and other detectives had been investigating tramps carrying whiskey in five-gallon cans on freight trains.
 On the night of March 23, 1930, though he ordinarily did not participate in field operations, one of his men had taken off sick, so he took his place.

-As best as can be determined with means available to investigators, about 3 a.m. on the morning on March 24, 1930, in the Decoursey Railyards north of the Coleman Station, between Decoursey Avenue and Spring Lake, found and engaged in a gun battle with a band of thugs believed to be members of a Newport, Kentucky gangster organization which was engage in liquor running.
-During an exchange of gunfire, he got four shots off before someone came up from behind him and shot him in the head behind the left ear with a .38 caliber revolver.
+As best as can be determined with means available to investigators, about 3 a.m. on the morning on March 24, 1930, in the Decoursey Railyards north of the Coleman Station between Decoursey Avenue and Spring Lake, Inspector Karrick found and engaged in a gun battle with a band of thugs believed to be members of a Newport, Kentucky gangster organization engaged in liquor running.
+During an exchange of gunfire, he fired four shots before someone came up from behind him and shot him in the head behind the left ear with a .38 caliber revolver.
 The bullet penetrated his brain and he died instantly.

-When the Inspector Karrick’s body was found, a police alarm was sounded, and six men were arrested 140 miles (by rail) south of Covington in Livingston, Kentucky.
+Six men were arrested 140 miles south (by rail) of Covington in Livingston, Kentucky.
 There is no further account regarding the fate of those men in connection to the murder.

 On March 27, 1930, Louisville Patrolman K. Wildt arrested Erley Sellers (19) of Alabama for possession of a .38 caliber revolver.
-The revolver had fired and unfired casings in the cylinder.
+The revolver had unfired rounds and fired casings in the cylinder.
 He denied having anything to do with the murder but was held on $15,000 bond while investigators tracked down his prior movements.
 There is no further account regarding Sellers in connection to the murder.

 We further believe the killers have never been identified.

-Sallie moved in with her daughter’s family and died 40 years later, May 27, 1970, at the age of 93.
-Dorothy survived her, along with 3 granddaughters and 10 great-grandchildren.
+Sallie moved in with her daughter’s family and died 40 years later, on May 27, 1970, at the age of 93.
+Dorothy survived her, along with three granddaughters and ten great-grandchildren.

-If you have information, artifacts, archives, or images of this officer or incident, please contact the Greater Cincinnati Police Museum Memorial Committee at Memorial@Police-Museum.org.
+If you know of any information, artifacts, archives, or images regarding this officer or incident, please contact the Greater Cincinnati Police Museum Memorial Committee at Memorial@Police-Museum.org.

 © This narrative was revised on May 4, 2018 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Museum Memorial Committee Chairman.
 All rights are reserved to him and the Greater Cincinnati Police Museum.